► Volvo’s executive saloon driven

 The six-pot Brembos are worth a mention, as they have great stopping power when you’re driving hard, and a curiously inconsistent feel when you’re not.
 When slowing to a stop, you’ll sometimes be surprised by a grabbiness, which really should have been calibrated out.
 But the transmission’s ‘B’ mode is a nice addition, offering limited EV-style regenerative braking.

 Overall, an interesting and characterful performance saloon, and one that’s a little bit confusing.
 On the one hand it’s not fast or focused enough to seriously challenge the BMW M3, nor is it as charismatic to drive as the six-cylinder Mercedes-AMG C43.
 It’s probably not as accomplished all-rounder as an Audi S5 either.
 But what the S60 Polestar Engineered does do well is cover ground quickly, quietly and without fuss.
 It’s also good beyond expectations, carving out an interesting new niche for itself, which is good news for fast car buyers looking for a left-field alterative.

-Volvo S60: verdict
+Volvo S60: overall verdict

+And is it a match for the Germans?
 Throw in impressive crash-avoidance technology, which will help it move on significantly from the old one, and we can see the S60 moving on Volvo’s game – and premium market ambitions – significantly.
 But the lack of that last degree of dynamic brilliance expected at this level will ultimately stop it from disrupting this market despite Volvo’s ambitions to the contrary.
 For now.